Merit Hospital School and Medical Pupil Referral Unit (Regulated Provision Registration Number: 134159)

 - What specialist services and expertise are available at or accessed by the setting?

 Within Merit there is the expected range of professionals and expertise as is available in a mainstream school.
-In addition to this Merit employs a qualified School Counsellor who completes therapeutic assessments and psychological analysis when necessary, to enable staff to support students with mental health issues.
+In addition to this Merit employs a qualified NHS CBT Therapist who completes therapeutic assessments and psychological analysis when necessary, to enable staff to support students with mental health issues.
 We are also supported by the NHS Mental Health Support Team who provide a link between Merit and the CAMHS service.

 We work closely with the schools Educational Psychologist, Social Services, School Nursing Team, Speech and Language Therapists, Physiotherapists and Occupational Therapists.